Langulus/Anyness/README.md

 ## Motivation
 **Anyness** started out as an educational project.
-Few years later, as [Langulus](https://github.com/Langulus/Langulus) strayed away from standard containers, it becamse a simple drop-in replacement for `std::any`.
+Few years later, as [Langulus](https://github.com/Langulus/Langulus) strayed away from standard containers, it became a simple drop-in replacement for `std::any`.
 With the years, it evolved to its own thing, with memory manager, RTTI, new semantics, and style.
 [Langulus](https://github.com/Langulus/Langulus) required a fast and flexible way to share data between independent modules, utilizing runtime polymorphism, and type-erasure to minimize interdependences.

 ## Container catalogue